 In the case of hypothecation, the possession of the asset remains with the borrower.
 In the case of a mortgage, the ownership is usually with the borrower but may not always be the case.
 It depends on the kind of mortgage created at the time of loan approval.

 The amount of loan given against mortgage is usually higher than the amount of loan given just for hypothecation.
-For hypothecation against inventory, debtors, the vehicle generally, the amount is usually smaller; while the value of houses, land, and building etc. are usually of higher value, therefore attracting higher loan amount.
+For hypothecation against inventory, debtors, and the vehicle generally, the amount is generally smaller, while the value of houses, land, and building, etc., are usually of higher value, therefore attracting higher loan amount.
 Certain loans like “Working Capital” loans are a combination of financing against hypothecation of immovable assets like debtors and stock and mortgage of property.

-Mortgage loans usually are of longer tenor (unless specific project/machinery which has a short definite life) as compared to loans against hypothecation.
-For example Tenor of a vehicle, the loan is generally shorter than the tenor of home mortgage loans.
-Also, loans given against stock, debtors are of the shorter period (renewable after a year or half year) compared to a mortgage loan (usually of 10-20 years).
+Mortgage loans are usually of longer tenor (unless specific project/machinery which has a short definite life) than loans against hypothecation.
+For example Tenor of a vehicle, the loan is generally shorter than the tenor of a home mortgage loan.
+Also, loans given against stock, debtors are of the shorter period (renewable after a year or half-year) compared to a mortgage loan (usually of 10-20 years).

 Ownership of the Asset

-In both the cases, the ownership of the asset remains with the borrower with the first right being that of the lender until the time the loan is repaid.
+In both cases, the ownership of the asset remains with the borrower, with the first right being that of the lender until the time the loan is repaid.
 In a case of default, the lender may sell off the asset to recover the loan.

 Recovery of Loan

 In either case (mortgage or hypothecation), the lender has a charge over the assets.
-Hence, a lender can recover the loss by selling the asset, in the case of default.1–3
+Hence, a lender can recover the loss by selling the asset, in the case of default.